Perchik71/Creation-Kit-Platform-Extended/README.md

 :white_check_mark: Fast file loading
 :white_check_mark: Interception of warning messages in the console
 :white_check_mark: Unicode support
+:white_check_mark: Multiple UI Fix View Menu section and etc
+:white_check_mark: Create master files and open them as plugins
+:white_check_mark: Opening plugins as master files if they are in dependencies
+:white_check_mark: Many other fixes are also from the author of [@Nukem9](https://github.com/Nukem9)

+# ENB
+**CK** does not work well with **ENB**.

+# Mod Settings
+To hide errors, create a file *CreationKitPlatformExtendedMessagesBlacklist.txt*.
+**IMPORTANT**: Errors should be copied from the mod's Log window and one error is one line.
+The file must be in **ANSI** encoding.
+*CreationKitPlatformExtended.ini* the main file with the settings and comes with the code, be sure to read.

+# Unicode
+**ONLY SURROGATE**: Support for English and native languages without special characters.
+For understanding, the application uses the ancient **ANSI** type string representation.
+The idea is to feed the text already in your native encoding.
+When loading .esp, .esl, .esm files all strings are translated from UTF-8 to WinCP, and when saved back.
+WinCP is the current encoding in your operating system.
+**IMPORTANT**:
+In **Win10**, in the language settings, there is now an option to work with UTF-8, you need to turn it off otherwise there will be only "?".

 # Dependencies
 [detours](https://github.com/Nukem9/detours.git) URL **https://github.com/Nukem9/detours.git** IN **Dependencies/detours**